samrod/disney/README.md

 A minimal, performant tile-based UI built with vanilla Javascript.
 This project demonstrates core frontend engineering principles, state management, and attention to usability.
 Optimized for Google Chrome.

 ## Overview
 This project was built to showcase a simple layout for presenting media tiles.
 The UI emphasizes clean grid alignment, modular component structure, and fast load times.
 It’s focused on delivering a smooth MVP experience.

 ## Design Considerations
 - **Smooth UI** – Grid layout and navigation tuned for a straightforward user experience.
 Further grid and tile alignment improvements would refine the experience.
-- **No Video on Tiles** – Due to poor video art availability, videos aren't displayed in active tiles to preserve a consistent experience.
+- **No Video on Tiles** – Due to poor video art availability, I opted to preserve a consistent tile-nav experience and display video art in the modal rather active tiles.
+- **Tile Navigation** - Like the Disney+ app, vertical navigation preserves visible (rather than absolute) tile index for a natural feel.
 - **Scalable Styleguide** – In a full production app, I’d create a master style guide with a semantic color palette and unified typography.
 This approach keeps styles modular, clean, and aligned with brand standards.
 - **Data Issues** - In dev mode, data issues are logged to console and can be reported to Sentry or other monitoring services in prod.